-Environmental Engineering empowers students to serve people and the planet.
-Environmental engineers are responsible for designing drinking water and wastewater treatment systems, improving air quality, fostering sustainable development, and developing sustainable technologies that conserve natural resources.
+Environmental and Ecological Engineering empowers students to serve people and the planet.
+We prepare graduates for work in academia, industry, consulting, and government, with responsibility ranging from the design of drinking water and wastewater treatment systems, to improving air quality, to fostering sustainable development, and to developing sustainable technologies that conserve natural resources.
 In 2008 the National Academy of Engineering announced 14 “Grand Challenges of Engineering.”
-Of these 14 Grand Challenges, 6 are explicitly environmental in scope.
+Of these 14 Grand Challenges, 6 are very much related to global environmental issues.

 Job prospects are very good for Environmental and Ecological Engineering Students.
 The United States Department of Labor predicts 22% growth in environmental engineering jobs over the next decade, leading to the creation of more than 22,000 new jobs in the field of environmental engineering by 2020.
 In 2010-2011, 35.5% and 5.0% of the environmental engineering workers (25 years and older) have attained Master’s and Doctoral (or professional) degree, respectively.